 Safety and security

 If you decide to remain in Afghanistan, despite our strong advice, consult a reputable security company.
-Have appropriate personal security protection measures in place, including for residential accommodation.
+Ensure you have appropriate personal security protection measures in place, including for residential accommodation.
 Monitor local sources for information about the safety and security environment, which can change quickly.

-The security situation in Afghanistan is extremely dangerous.
+The security situation is extremely dangerous.
 There is a very consistent high threat of terrorist attack.
 Attacks can occur anywhere, anytime, particularly in Kabul, and the southern and eastern provinces.

 Many terrorist attacks have targeted international convoys, including foreign military and security forces.
-There have also been insider attacks (where individuals wearing Afghan National Defence and Security Forces uniforms attack members of foreign security forces) throughout Afghanistan.
+There is a history of, and increasing concerns about, insider attacks (where individuals wearing Afghan National Defence and Security Forces uniforms attack members of foreign security forces).

 Advice to Australian Embassy staff: Security arrangements for Australian Embassy staff in Kabul are at a high level at all times.

-Afghan Government approved private security companies continue to operate throughout Afghanistan.
+Afghan Government approved private security companies continue to operate.
 For businesses and other organisations, contact the Afghan Government for the latest requirements.

-Attacks on roads in Kabul: We continue to receive a stream of credible reporting indicating that terrorists are planning attacks on vehicles travelling along roads in and around Kabul.
-Avoid travelling on Jalalabad, Airport (Great Massoud) and Darulaman Roads due to the very high threat of terrorist attack.
+Attacks on roads in Kabul: We continue to receive a stream of credible reporting indicating terrorists are planning attacks on vehicles travelling along roads in and around Kabul.
 Do not travel at night.

 Kidnapping: Kidnapping is a serious and ongoing threat.
-Due to the high number of incidents, Afghanistan is a global kidnapping hotspot.
-Westerners, including Australians, have been kidnapped in Afghanistan in recent years.
+Afghanistan is a global kidnapping hotspot due to the high number of recorded incidents.
+Westerners, including several Australians, have been kidnapped in recent years.

-We continue to see reports that terrorists and criminal groups are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
+We continue to see reports terrorists and criminal groups are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
 Journalists and those working for NGOs and foreign companies are kidnap targets.
-Foreign aid workers and journalists have been kidnapped and killed in the past.
+Foreign aid workers, employees of foreign companies and journalists have been kidnapped and killed.

 Civil unrest and political tension

-Domestic and international events and political developments in the region may trigger demonstrations in Afghanistan.
+Domestic and international events and political developments in the region may trigger demonstrations.
 Violent demonstrations occur in areas frequented by foreigners, including the diplomatic quarter and NATO bases.
-Attacks on perceived Western interests could occur anywhere in Afghanistan.
+Attacks on perceived Western interests could occur anywhere.

 Avoid demonstrations, political rallies, public gatherings and minor disputes as they could escalate and become violent, resulting in deaths and injuries.
+Celebratory fire is also of concern over anniversary or memorial dates.
 If you are in an area affected by demonstrations, find a safe location, remain indoors, monitor local information sources and follow the advice of authorities or your security provider.

-There is a high level of serious crime in Afghanistan, including in the capital Kabul.
+There is a high level of serious crime.
 Armed robbery, rape and carjacking occur.
 The level of weapon ownership is high.

 Lawlessness exists in rural areas.
 Banditry and kidnapping by armed groups is common.